jadewanglab/2020_PGen_analysis/README.md

 Some of the python scripts referenced in this readme rely on the included python files `helpers.py` and `plot_helpers.py` to be read in as modules.

+## Plotting gene expression distributions from Schroeder et al., Curr Biol, 2016

+The natural-logarithm transform was applied to RPKM values of each CDS from Schroeder _et al._, Curr Biol, 2016.
+The z-score for each gene's $ln(RPKM)$ was calculated, and CDSs were then subset by their direction of transcription relative to DNA replciation.
+This resulted in the data present in `PY79_ma_line_z-scores.csv`.
+Values in `PY79_ma_line_z-scores.csv` were plotted using code in `ma_line_rpkm_distributions.py`.

 ## Data preparation

-Table S2 from (Nicolas, P. et al. Condition-dependent transcriptome reveals high-level regulatory architecture in Bacillus subtilis.
+Table S2 from (Nicolas, P. _et al._, Condition-dependent transcriptome reveals high-level regulatory architecture in Bacillus subtilis.
 Science 335, 1103–1106 (2012)) was downloaded from the following url: http://genome.jouy.inra.fr/basysbio/bsubtranscriptome/.
 Table S2 was saved as "TableS2_Nicolas_et_al.csv"

 Data contained in "TableS2_Nicolas_et_al.csv" were tidied into a long format using the code in `nicolas_analysis.R`.
 Output of running the code in `nicolas_analysis.R` was saved in "data_long.csv.gz".

 Data were further curated using code in `create_gene_info.py`.
 Running `create_gene_info.py` generated the file "data_long_with_design_info.csv.gz".

-"data_long_with_design_info.csv.gz", contains data with the following variables:
+`data_long_with_design_info.csv.gz` contains data with the following variables:

 | Name | Locus_tag | headon | condition | replicate | log2signal | gene_lookup | condition_lookup |